egeloen/ivory-serializer/doc/mapping.md

 $loader = new JsonClassMetadataLoader('/path/to/file.json');
 ```

-An example of JSON configuration is available [here](/doc/mapping/json-reference.md).
+An example of JSON configuration is available [here](/doc/mapping/json.md).

 ### Chain

 The chain loader allows you to load a metadata by delegating it to a chain of loaders.
+When loading a metadata, the
+chain loader will invoke all loaders in the chain regardless if the previous has loaded the metadata or not.
+This allow
+us to support multiple metadata formats in the same application.

 ``` php
 use Ivory\Serializer\Mapping\Loader\AnnotationClassMetadataLoader;